 Does this wine need an introduction at Traynor?
 The waiting game is over and this year's Sauvignon Blanc is ready to be chilled for a few more patio sessions — oh, and it has a brand new look this year, what do you think?

 At the same time, the team just emptied the Pinot Gris barrels.
-Instead of moving them in the middle of winter, Mike and Richard decided — lets throw the excess Sauvignon Blanc in there!
+Instead of moving them in the middle of winter, Mike and Richard decided — let's throw the excess Sauvignon Blanc in there.

-Riesling (Coming Soon)
+Riesling

 —